qudratyunusov/qudratyunusov/Roadmap.md

 * sys_fs: Add/Improve the handling of streams.
 * cellJpgDec: Allow to downscale JPG images while decoding them.
 * Add unimplemented GCM commands.
-* Implement PRX loader.
+* Implement PRX/SPRX loader.
 (See also: PRX Loader v1.02, libkirk / kirk_engine, etc.)
 * Implement a User Account Manager: Generate and manage the directories like: */dev_hdd0/home/00000001/*.
 * Fix the `read: reading from stdout or stderr (fd 1 & 2) not allowed` error of some homebrews like _SNES9x for PS3_.
 * Fix the `libpng error: IHDR: CRC error` error present in many homebrews like _Cubicle Shooter City_.